GRE GRE Section 1: Verbal Exam Questions

 This is an “inherent function” analogy.
 The function of a TEACHER is to provide INSTRUCTION for another; similarly, the function of a guard is to provide protection for another.
 As for choice (D), although the “function” of a student might be said to learn, it is not to provide learning for another.
 So choice E. is not as strong an analogy as choice (D).

-Post your Comments and Discuss GRE GRE Section 1: Verbal exam prep with other Community members:
+Post your Comments and Discuss GRE GRE Section 1: Verbal exam dumps with other Community members: